roguetech2/hubitat/README.md

 Master - Presense.groovy:
 	Child app for home presense.

-	Production status: Abandoned, possibly to be rebuilt (most functionality merged into Sensor).
+	Production status: Abandoned, possibly to be rebuilt (does not function)
 ------------------------------------------------
 Master - Time.groovy:
 	Child app for complex scheduling.